munificent/journal/_posts/2010-08-23-void-null-maybe-and-nothing.md

 ---
 title: "void, null, Maybe and nothing"
-categories: code, java, language, magpie
+#categories: code, java, language, magpie
-date: 2010/08/23
 ---
 I'm hard at work on a proof-of-concept for the new [Magpie](http://bitbucket.org/munificent/magpie).
 While I've got some more work to do before I can start getting into the really